Want to work in a

 Hands-on, Job Specific

-The HVAC program consists of 182 classroom hours and 171 lab hours working under the tutelage of our industry expert instructors.
+The HVAC program consists of 148 lecture hours and 192 lab/clinic hours working under the tutelage of our industry expert instructors.
 Each day you’ll develop new confidence at your craft.
 The week-by-week program looks like this:

-Builds upon student’s knowledge of refrigeration and residential maintenance by diagnosing mechanical issues on equipment that the student is performing maintenance on.
+This class builds upon the Student’s knowledge of refrigeration and performing residential maintenance by diagnosing mechanical issues on equipment that the Student is performing maintenance on.

-Builds upon the student’s knowledge of refrigeration and performing residential maintenance by diagnosing mechanical issues on equipment that the student is performing maintenance on.
+This class builds upon the Student’s knowledge of refrigeration and performing residential maintenance by diagnosing mechanical issues on equipment that the student is performing maintenance on.

 18 Years of Age